jmedzihorsky/partynat/README.md

 # partynat

 `partynat` is an `R` package for computing indices used in the context of party nationalization research.
-It provides more than a dozen different indices, including standard errors and confidence intervals via nonparametric bootstrap, subsampling and jackknife with optional bias correction.
+It provides more than a dozen different indices of static party nationalization, including standard errors and confidence intervals via nonparametric bootstrap, subsampling and jackknife with optional bias correction.